The hair growth cycle is perhaps one of the most overlooked cycles of our bodies.

 Old hair will detach and fall out, and the hair follicle will return to the growth phase to begin the process anew, creating new hair.

-You stand to lose anywhere from 100 hairs daily because of the exogen phase.
 While that number does seem high, this is a normal amount we all go through.

 If you notice an increase in shedding, this can signify you’re developing a condition or an external factor, like stress, is severely affecting your hair.